christianmendoza/hugo-smpl-theme/README.md

 # Hugo SMPL Theme

-Hugo SMPL Theme is based on [SMPL template by BlackTie](http://blacktie.co/2013/12/smpl-a-simple-contact-page/).
+Hugo SMPL Theme is based on the [SMPL template by BlackTie](http://blacktie.co/2013/12/smpl-a-simple-contact-page/).
 It was ported to Hugo for training and fun.
 It is rather configurable and flexible despite its simplicity.

 ## Demo

 Demo on [themes.gohugo.io](http://themes.gohugo.io/theme/hugo-smpl-theme/) and on my personal website [christianmendoza.me](//christianmendoza.me) (customized)

-## Live

 ## Features